6 Finite Element Models

 muscleMaterial An object that adds an activation-dependent ‘muscle’ term to the constitutive law.

-This is a delegate object of type MuscleMaterial that computes activation-dependent stress and stiffness in the muscle.
+This is a delegate object of type MuscleMaterial, described in detail in Section 6.10.3, that computes activation-dependent stress and stiffness in the muscle.
 In addition to this property, FemMuscleModel adds two new lists of subcomponents:

 bundles